-91126 Coral Reef Ecosystems6cp; 2 x 2hrs, orientation classes (on campus), one-week field trip (Heron Island, April/May); availability: enrolment is restricted due to the availability of space at the One Tree Island Research Station and preference is given to final-year students in the Bachelor of Science in Marine Biology
+91126 Coral Reef Ecosystems6cp; 4 x 2 hrs (orientation classes, on campus), in weeks prior to the field trip (March/April); availability: enrolment is restricted due to the availability of space at the One Tree Island Research Station and preference is given to final-year students in the Bachelor of Science in Marine Biology

 Requisite(s): 91123 Nature and Evolution AND 91121c Aquatic Ecosystems